Aranteksupport/Aranteksupport.inzzii.com/docs/Chapter8.md

 <div id= "Open Table"></div>
 ## How to work with a Table

-1. At the top left of your inzzii POS app you have a hamburger menu (three lines)=> push on the menu.
+1. At the left of your inzzii POS app you a Num-Pad button, tap **Num-Pad Button**.
-2. A sub menu will open => push on 'Settings'
-3. On the left another menu will appear => push on Taxes.
+2. In the Num-Pad popup => **enter the number of the Table**.
+3. Osave ok.
-4. At the top a button called 'New' will show => push on New.
+4. At the top you will see the table description with the number you just made/opened.
 5. Add a description for the tax you are adding.
-6. Add the tax rate.
+6. At the left of your inzzii POS app you a table button, tap **Table Button**.
+.
+If you already have open tables you will see in the popup the open tables. **Press upon a Table**.
 7. Press on save at the bottom right => push Save.
 8. Continue adding taxes until your done / have added all your countries VAT's.